f5aaff/remap-per-app/README.md

-# mouse remap per process
+# input remap per process
+ this is a very simple service, it remaps inputs on a per app basis, if the service is running, and the target app opens, the remap is applied.
 ## Dependencies
 THIS RELIES ON BEING RAN IN AN XORG ENVIRONMENT
 IF IT'S WAYLAND, FIND YOUR OWN FRIGGIN TOOLING